luminlabsdev/framework/docs/api/engine/framework/canaryengine.md

 **Parameters**

 * **importList:** `{ModuleScript}`\
-A list of packages to import\
+A list of packages to import

 * **importDeep:** `boolean?`\
-Whether or not to import the package's descendants, defaults to `false`.
+Whether or not to import the package's descendants, defaults to `false`

 **Returns**